 CEO, Chairman, and Co-Founder, EnerNOC Read more »

-Tim co-founded EnerNOC in 2001 and serves as its Chairman and CEO.
+Tim co-founded EnerNOC in 2001 and serves as its CEO, Chairman and Co-Founder.
 In 2007, he led EnerNOC’s initial public offering, which was named IPO of the Year by the Association for Corporate Growth Boston and Mass High Tech, and received the Ernst & Young Entrepreneur of the Year Award in New England.
 More recently, EnerNOC was recognized with a 2012 Platts Global Energy Award for Industry Leadership, and Tim Healy was honored as CEO of the Year by the Massachusetts Technology Leadership Council.
 Today, EnerNOC is one of the world’s leading energy intelligence software providers, conducting business in over 100 countries with a team of more than 1,000 employees.

 Prior to EnerNOC, Tim worked in the Energy Technology Laboratory for Northern Power Systems, Inc., and held positions with Merrill Lynch, International Fuel Cells (now UTC Fuel Cells), and the venture capital firm Commonwealth Capital Ventures.
 Tim also co-founded Student Advantage, a Boston-based affinity marketing company that went public in 1999.

 Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE), the New England Clean Energy Council, Massachusetts High Technology Council, Genability, Inc., and WeSpire, and serves on TechNet’s Executive Committee and the Board of Trustees for the New England Aquarium.
 Tim is an advisor to several area startups and coaches youth soccer.